Provide a summary of the book of Titus. Include the main themes, important figures, and its significance in the Bible.

 - Titus 1:5-9: Instructions on appointing elders.

-- Titus 2:1-10: Guidance on sound teaching and behavior for various groups in the church.
+- Titus 2:1-10: Guidance on teaching sound doctrine to various groups.

 Historical Context: